 - entered into a derivative contract

 Investors can put up collateral in the form of cash, securities and potentially gold, and it is deposited in a margin account with the broker, exchange, or with a third party custodian.
 The type of collateral required as margin in the financial markets has come under greater scrutiny since the onset of the Credit Crunch of 2008 as financial assets have sometimes failed to perform.
 In this backdrop gold bullion has increasingly been considered as collateral.
-In October 2011 LCH.Clearnet (about the world’s safest financial counterparty) became the latest clearing house to accept gold bullion as collateral.
+In October 2011 LCH.Clearnet (about the world’s safest financial counterparty) became the latest clearing house to accept gold bullion bars as collateral.